Recipe

 format book giving an insight into the food cultures of Spain.
 Includes

 representative receipes and good photographs.
-Covers everything from the
+Covers everything from

-tapas tradition to the roast meats of Castile, bacalao, Basque gastronomic
+tapas tradition to the roast meats of Castile, bacalao, Basque

 societies, Valencian rice dishes and of course wine including 'sherry'

-from Jerez.You will eat better in Spain if you read this book before you
+from Jerez.You will eat better in Spain if you read this book before

 go.

-For a smaller/cheaper
+a smaller/cheaper

 book try "Essential food and drink" or "World